Study, Experience, Learn

 Jan Block Week 2020

 This field study course is offered for one week in the Winter Semester and serves as an introduction to the architecture and urban landscape of Los Angeles.
 Through a week long field trip, students will visit a series of significant architecture and urban design projects to learn about the various cultural and environmental forces that have shaped the built form of Los Angeles.
-Past tour agendas can give you a sense what the week-long experience has to offer.

 - Open to all SAPL programs.